-Requests to excuse a student from school during the school day should be made in advance in writing no later than the morning of the day of dismissal.
+Requests to excuse a student from school during the school day should be made with as much advance warning as possible.
 The time and reason for leaving should be included.
 When possible, medical and dental appointments should be made outside of school hours.
 In case of emergency, please call the school office at (763) 682-0800.